-The pins multiplexed on D[17:14] used for software configuration are: HW/ \overline{SW} , SCIN, SCCLK, and \overline{SCCS} .
-The AD7631 is programmed using the dedicated write-only serial configurable port (SCP) for conversion mode, input range selection, output coding, and power-down using the serial configuration register.
+The pins multiplexed on D[17:14] used for software configuration are: HW/SW, SCIN, SCCLK, and SCCS.
+The AD7634 is programmed using the dedicated write-only serial configurable port (SCP) for conversion mode, input range selection, output coding, and power-down using the serial configuration register.
 See Table 11 for details of each bit in the configuration register.
-The SCP can only be used in serial software mode selected with MODE[1:0] = 3 and HW/ \overline{SW} = low because the port is multiplexed on the parallel interface.
+The SCP can only be used in serial software mode selected with MODE[1:0] = 3 and HW/SW = low because the port is multiplexed on the parallel interface.

-The SCP is accessed by asserting the port's chip select, SCCS, and then writing SCIN synchronized with SCCLK, which (like SDCLK) is edge sensitive depending on the state of INVSCLK.
+The SCP is accessed by asserting the port's chip select, $\overline{\text{SCCS}}$, and then writing SCIN synchronized with SCCLK, which (like SDCLK) is edge sensitive depending on the state of INVSCLK.
 See Figure 47 for timing details.
 SCIN is clocked into the configuration register MSB first.
 The configuration register is an internal shift register that begins with Bit 8, the START bit.
 The 9th SCCLK edge updates the register and allows the new settings to be used.
 As indicated in the timing diagram, at least one acquisition time is required from the 9th SCCLK edge.
 Bits [1:0] are reserved bits and are not written to while the SCP is being updated.

-The SCP can be written to at any time, up to 40 MHz, and it is recommended to write to while the AD7631 is not busy converting, as detailed in Figure 47.
-In this mode, the full 670 kSPS is not attainable because the time required for SCP access is $(t{31} + 9 \times 1/SCCLK + t_8)$ minimum.
-If the full throughput is required, the SCP can be written to during conversion; however, it is not recommended to write to the SCP during the last 600 ns of conversion (BUSY = high) or performance degradation can result.
+The SCP can be written to at any time, up to 40 MHz, and it is recommended to write to while the AD7634 is not busy converting, as detailed in Figure 47.
+In this mode, the full 670 kSPS is not attainable because the time required for SCP access is $(t{31} + 9 \times 1/$ SCCLK + t_8) minimum.
+If the full throughput is required, the SCP can be written to during conversion; however it is not recommended to write to the SCP during the last 600 ns of conversion (BUSY = high) or performance degradation can result.
 In addition, the SCP can be accessed in both serial master and serial slave read during and read after convert modes.

-Note that at power-up, the configuration register is undefined.
-The RESET input clears the configuration register (sets all bits to 0), therefore placing the configuration to 0 V to 5 V input, normal mode, and twos complemented output.
+Note that at power up, the configuration register is undefined.
+The RESET input clears the configuration register (sets all bits to 0), thus placing the configuration to 0 V to 5 V input, normal mode, and twos complemented output.

-Table 11.
+Tab Table 11.
 Configuration Register Description

-Bit Mnemonic Description
+Bit Name Description

 8 START START bit.
 With the SCP enabled (SCCS = low), when START is high, the first rising edge of SCCLK (INVSCLK = low) begins to load the register with the new configuration.

-7 BIPOLAR Input Range Select.
-Used in conjunction with Bit 6, TEN, per the following.
+7 BIPOLAR Bit 6, TEN, per the following: conjunction with

-Input Range (V) BIPOLAR TEN
+Input Range BIPOLAR TEN

-0 to 5 Low Low
+0 V to 5 V Low Low

-0 to 10 Low High
+0 V to 10 V Low High

-±5 High Low
+±5 V High Low

-±10 High High
+±10 V High High

-6 TEN Input Range Select.
-See Bit 7, BIPOLAR.
+6 TEN Input Range Se elect.
+See Bit 7 , BIPOLAR.

 5 PD Power Down.

-PD = low, normal operation.
-PD = high, power down the ADC.
-The SCP is accessible while in power down.
-To power up the ADC, write PD = low on the next configuration setting.
+PD = low, norn

+4 IMPULSE PD = high, power down the ADC.
+The SCP is accessible while in power-down.
+To power-up the ADC, write PD = low on the next configuration setting.
+Mode Select.
+Used in conjunction with Bit 3,
-4 RSV Reserved.

-3 RSV Reserved.

-2 OB/2C Out put coding.
-OB/ $\overline{2C}$ = low, use twos complement output.
-OB/ $\overline{2C}$ = high, use straight binary output.
+WARP per the

+Mode WA RP IMPULS Ε

+Normal Lov v Low

+Impulse Lov v High

+Warp Hig h Low

+Normal Hig h High

+3 WARP Mode Select.
+S ee Bit 4, IMPU LSE.

+2 OB/2C Output Coding J

+$OB/\overline{2C} = Iow, u$ ise twos comp lement output.

+$OB/\overline{2C} = high,$ use straight bi nary output.

 1 RSV Reserved.

 0 RSV Reserved.